siimon/prom-client/README.md

 You can remove all metrics by calling `register.clear()`.
 You can also remove a single metric by calling `register.removeSingleMetric(*name of metric*)`.

+##### Resetting metrics

+If you need to reset all metrics, you can use `register.resetMetrics()`.
+The metrics will remain present in the register and can be used without the need to instantiate them again, like you would need to do after `register.clear()`.

 ##### Cluster metrics